fredyr/lexicallyscoped.com/_posts/2012-11-25-groovy-introduction.md

 ### [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) Goodness

-This tutorial is based heavily on code samples so that you will be able to follow and test most of the code samples in the Groovy Console as you read along.
-Poking around and testing new stuff hands on, at least for me, is a great way to learn.
+This tutorial is based heavily on code samples so that you will be able to follow and test most of the code samples in the Groovy Console (either in the standard [Groovy installation](http://groovy.codehaus.org/) or in the [Groovy Web Console](http://groovyconsole.appspot.com/)) as you read along.
+Poking around and testing new stuff hands on is after all a great way to learn.

 Let's wait no further, and look at some basic Groovy constructs!